Step-by-Step: Basic Approach

 Use our interactive workflow graphic to understand, at a high level, the process you will need to follow to complete your application.
 Not all steps in the workflow will apply to teams of one or two applicants.

-3. Log in and create your workspace from the Package tab on the View Grant Opportunity page of a posted grant announcement
+3. Log in and create your workspace by clicking on the Apply button on the View Grant Opportunity page of a posted grant announcement

 4. Download individual PDF forms and distribute them to unregistered team members.